Read this entire article before trying to reset a decoder! =============================================

 QSI locos might have a reed switch and magnet wand to turn on.

 Generally requires Programming Track Booster like a Soundtraxx PTB100.
 Do NOT use a DCC Specialties PowerPAX!
 To use ops mode programming / POM must disable voice read back- Set CV62=0 to turn off

 The Broadway, Atlas, and Lifelike equipped with QSI (ID 113) DCC sound engines use a different reset procedure.
 Check the manual that came with the engine.
 Some use a magnetic “wand” for the reset.
-If there is no "wand" then open the engine or access hatch and find the reset jumper.
+If there is no "wand, " open the engine or access hatch and find the reset jumper.
 Remove the jumper and restore the track power.
 There will be an audible acknowledgment from the engine at the end of the reset sequence (usually 3 toots of the whistle/horn).
 Replace the jumper and test out using address 3.
 If a "wand" is present, locate the internal reset reed switch and place the "wand" over it for a moment.
 When track power is restored the engine will go through its reset procedure and let you know when done.
-To find the internal reset (reed) switch, place the engine on active track.
-Slowly move the "wand" over the top of the engine or tender until the engine alerts you, audibly responds, by a message.
+Place the engine on active track to find the internal reset (reed) switch.
+Slowly move the "wand" over the top of the engine or tender until the engine alerts you, and audibly responds, with a message.

-(1) Place engine on main track if it is still responding to its address.
+(1) Place the engine on the main track if it is still responding to its address.
 If not responding you may need to use the program track.

 (2) Set CV49 to 128

 (4) Set CV56 to 113 As the engine resets you will hear the 3 toots.

 Test out the locomotive using address 3.

 mfg 27 MTH - Not 100% DCC compatible!
 Designed for DCS, not DCC

 To reset MTH to the address to factory default 3: